If you love antipasti you will love this salad. It is basically antipasti in the form of a salad! You won’t be able to stop eating it!

 If you follow me on instagram or Facebook (which if you don’t, I wish you would!) you probably noticed I was off galavanting last week!
 I had the pleasure of meeting up with a group of fellow foodies in northern California for the inaugural Taste tour hosted by Best Food Facts.

 I landed in Sacramento and stayed at the Hyatt hotel on the campus of the University of California at Davis.
 A very nice hotel BTW!
 Smack dab in the middle of our adventure we got to eat at Redd Wood in Yountville.
 I don’t know if I was just really hungry or if the food at this restaurant was exceptionally good, but I have been thinking about it practically every waking moment since!
 We ate family style which was super fun!
 They placed plates full of pasta, pizza, and salads all around the table and we all shared!
-It was just how I like to eat….together…like a family!
+It was just how I like to eat, together!

 I was so busy picking it apart and basically not sharing it and just mowing down that well, I didn’t get any pics of the original.
 I couldn’t find the exact same beans, and I didn’t make my own red wine vinaigrette I bought a good one and used it instead.